-In addition to the Risk Factor below and the other information set forth in this report, especially in the section "PART I - Item 2.
+In addition to the Risk Factor below and the other information set forth in this Quarterly Report on Form 10-Q, especially in the section entitled "PART I - Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations - Forward Looking Statements," you should carefully consider the factors discussed in Part I "Item 1A.
-Risk Factors" in the Company's Annual Report on Form 10-K for the year ended March 31, 2023, which could materially affect our business, financial condition or future results.
-The risks described in the Form 10-K are not the only risks facing the Company.
+Risk Factors" in the Company's Annual Report on Form 10-K for the fiscal year ended March 31, 2023, which could materially affect our business, financial condition or future results of operations.
+The risks described in the Annual Report on Form 10-K are not the only risks facing the Company.
 Additional risks and uncertainties not currently known to the Company or that the Company currently deems to be immaterial also may materially adversely affect our business, financial condition and/or operating results.

-As part of its restructuring and change in operating strategy, the Company has outsourced its servicing, collection and recovery operations and is substantially dependent on Westlake for generation of revenue and debt financing.
+As part of its restructuring and change in operating strategy, the Company has outsourced its servicing, collection and recovery operations and is substantially dependent on Westlake for the generation of revenue and debt financing.

 As part of the Company's restructuring and change in operating strategy, in December 2022, Westlake began servicing all receivables held by the Company under its Contracts and Direct Loans, except for charged-off and certain other receivables.
-The Company expects to add additional Contract receivables to the receivables pool covered under the servicing agreement with Westlake from time to time in the future, but will no longer originate Direct Loans.
-As a result, the Company has significantly reduced its footprint, closing all of its branches and retaining only 16 employees as of June 2023.
+The Company expects to add additional Contract receivables to the receivables pool covered under the Servicing Agreement with Westlake from time to time in the future, but will no longer originate Direct Loans.
+As a result, the Company has significantly reduced its footprint, closing all of its branches and retaining only 16 employees as of September 2023.

-In January 2023, two of the Company's subsidiaries entered into a loan agreement with Westlake, pursuant to which Westlake is providing a senior secured revolving credit facility in the principal amount of up to \$50 million.
+In January 2023, two of the Company's subsidiaries entered into a WL Loan Agreement with Westlake, pursuant to which Westlake is providing a senior secured revolving credit facility in the principal amount of up to \$50 million.
 This facility replaced the Company's prior facility with Wells Fargo.

-Additional details on the servicing agreement, restructuring activities and loan agreement are incorporated herein by reference to "Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations - Restructuring and Change in Operating Strategy" in this quarterly report on Form 10-Q.
+Additional details on the Servicing Agreement, restructuring activities and WL Loan Agreement are incorporated herein by reference to "Item 2.
+Management's Discussion and Analysis of Financial Condition and Results of Operations - Restructuring and Change in Operating Strategy" in this Quarterly Report on Form 10-Q.

-- •The Company's restructuring and change in operating strategy is subject to various risks, including without limitation: the risk that anticipated benefits of the restructuring and change in operating strategy, including the servicing and financing arrangements with Westlake (including without limitation the expected reduction in overhead, streamlining of operations or reduction in compliance risk), do not materialize to the extent expected or at all, or do not materialize within the timeframe targeted by management; - •the risk that the actual servicing fees paid by the Company under the Westlake servicing agreement, which the Company is classifying as administrative costs on its financial statements, exceed the range estimated;
+•The Company's restructuring and change in operating strategy is subject to various risks, including without limitation: the risk that anticipated benefits of the restructuring and change in operating strategy, including the servicing and financing arrangements with Westlake (including without limitation the expected reduction in overhead, streamlining of operations or reduction in compliance risk), do not materialize to the extent expected or at all, or do not materialize within the timeframe targeted by management;

+• the risk that the actual servicing fees paid by the Company under the Westlake Servicing Agreement, which the Company is classifying as administrative costs on its financial statements, exceed the range estimated;